evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

 Reviewing the TEI edition of a FRUS volume (typically delivered by our vendors) is an essential step on the road to publishing the volume and adding it to the FRUS digital archive.
 The purpose of the review is to ensure that the volume meets our high standards for quality and to provide timely feedback to our vendors.

-The following checklist captures the essential steps of a review.
-Each step links to a page with more information.
+This page contains the essential steps of a review.
+As the page is expanded, links will be added to pages with more information.

 # Requirements